Thom1729/Sublime-JS-Custom/README.md

 JS Custom can be installed via [Package Control](https://packagecontrol.io/installation).

 Alternatively, you can install JS Custom manually by cloning it into your Packages directory as “JSCustom”.
+If you do, you may need to manually install its dependencies.

 ## Usage

 JS Custom ships with two example configurations: “JS Custom - Default” and “JS Custom - React”.
 These should automatically be built and available for use upon installation.

-To customize your syntaxes, choose Preferences &rarr; Package Settings &rarr; JS Custom &rarr; Settings from the menubar.
+To customize your syntaxes, choose Preferences → Package Settings → JS Custom → Settings from the menubar.
 The package default settings will be shown on the left; your user settings will be on the right.
 When you change your user settings, your custom syntaxes will automatically be recompiled.
 (This may take a few seconds, especially if you have a lot of configurations.)

 If you modify your user settings outside Sublime Text, this package may not notice your modifications.
-You can force it to rebuild all of your custom syntaxes by choosing Preferences &rarr; Package Settings &rarr; JS Custom &rarr; Rebuild Syntaxes from the menubar, or by choosing “JS Custom: Rebuild Syntaxes” from the command palette.
+You can force it to rebuild all of your custom syntaxes by choosing Preferences → Package Settings → JS Custom → Rebuild Syntaxes from the menubar, or by choosing “JS Custom: Rebuild Syntaxes” from the command palette.

+## Commands

+JS Custom provides the following commands.
+Except for “JSX Close Tag”, they are available in the command palette and under Preferences → Package Settings → JS Custom.

+### JS Custom: Rebuild Syntaxes (`build_js_custom_syntaxes`)

+Rebuild all of your custom syntaxes and remove any obsolete compiled syntaxes.

+This command takes an optional `versions` argument accepting a list of configuration names.
+If you pass `versions`, only the specified configurations will be rebuilt.

+### JS Custom: Clear User Data (`clear_js_custom_user_data`)

+Remove the `Packages/User/JS Custom` directory, including all compiled syntaxes.

+### Preferences: JS Custom

+Open the default JS Custom preferences and your own JS Custom user preferences side-by-side in a new window (using the built-in `edit_settings` command).

+### JSX Close Tag (`jsx_close_tag`)

+As the built-in `close_tag` command, but should work for JSX tags.

+This command is not available in the command palette or the JS Custom menu.
+By default, whenever you run the `close_tag` command in a JavaScript file, then the `jsx_close_tag` command will be run instead.
+You can disable this with the `jsx_close_tag` setting.

 ## Configuration